irods/irods/manual.rst

 ==========   =========    ======================================================
 Date         Version      Description
 ==========   =========    ======================================================
+2014-03-08   4.0.0rc1     First Release Candidate of Merged Codebase
+                            This is the first release candidate of the merged open source release from RENCI.
+It includes support for MySQL and Oracle databases, NetCDF, and direct access resources.
 2014-02-18   4.0.0b2      Second Beta Release of Merged Codebase
                             This is the second beta of the merged open source release from RENCI.
 It includes pluggable API